Beka-Bayecha/Beka-Bayecha/README.md

 ---

-💡 *“Code is not just my skill — it’s my art and my purpose.”* 💫
+💡 *The law of LORD is Perfect,converting the soul:The testimony of the LORD is sure,making wise the simple ”* 💫

 ---